simpeg/user-tutorials/index.md

 :::{caution} Caution
-These user tutorials are meant to be run with SimPEG v0.23.
+These user tutorials are meant to be run with **SimPEG v0.23**.
 Please, make sure you have this version installed.
 :::